 The Premises Fund and the Capital Equipment Fund are designated funds set aside out of the General Fund to reflect the possible cost of replacing the Association's fixed assets.
 The purpose of this is to ensure that the balance on the General Fund is represented by available liquid resources.
-The balances on these two funds are normally represented by fixed assets only and could only be realised and spent if those assets were sold for their net book values.
-In 2018, the net book value of the relevant fixed assets has reduced but it is anticipated that it will increase again in 2019 due to substantial expenditure on new Finance software.
-In view of this, no transfer has been made back into the General Fund at this time.
+The balances on these two funds are normally represented by the book value of fixed assets only, and could only be realised and spent if those assets were sold at their net book values.
+In 2019 the balance has therefore been reduced and the £63,439 surplus transferred into the General Fund.

-As described in Note 4, unrestricted legacies amounting to £244,419 have been received and have been treated as a designated fund in accordance with the Association's policy.
-At 31 December 2018, the trustees decided to retain all of this balance in order to increase the level of reserves to approximately the equivalent of six months of National Office expenditure, as indicated by the Association's reserves policy set out on page 9.
+As described in Note 4, unrestricted legacies amounting to £145,864 have been received and have been treated as a designated fund in accordance with the Association's policy.
+At 31 December 2019, the trustees decided to retain all of this balance in order to sustain the level of reserves at approximately the equivalent of six months of National Office expenditure, as indicated by the Association's reserves policy set out on page 9.
 The whole amount received has been transferred into the General Fund at the year end.

-The London Schools Fund represents an amount set aside to fund a project making contact and meeting with schools that have not invited GideonsUK to make a presentation to their pupils, in some cases for many years.
-This has been funded using donations from interested members.
+The London Schools Fund represents an amount set aside to fund making contact with and meeting with schools that have not been inviting GideonsUK in to make presentations to their pupils, in order to gain more invitations in future.